Gualty/asqlmap/README.md

 -------

 - sqlmap
-- Anonymous mode (Start it using the button in the BackBox menu)
-- Polipo (Starts it before execute asqlmap)
+- Tor (Start Tor on all the system before running asqlmap)

 How to use asqlmap